-The Sydney Metro City & Southwest project involved the excavation of 15.5 km of twin tunnels running 40 metres below the bay.
-In addition, 6 stations were built for the new metro line, some of which in the City Business District - the economy's beating heart in the main Australian city.
-Our client Sydney Metro has estimated that the work will bring a 71% increase in the number of journeys made in the morning rush-hour and a car-to-subway shift for 20,0006 trips during rush hour by 2036. thus significantly reducing city congestion.
-Other benefits for passengers include reduced train overcrowding and higher commuting quality.
+The Sydney Metro City & Southwest project consisted of 15.5 km of new underground twin tunnels, passing 40 metres under the bay, and the construction of 6 stations for the new metro line, some of which in the City Business District, the beating heart of the economy of the Australian capital.
+Our client Sydney Metro has estimated that the work will bring a 71% increase in the number of journeys made in the morning rush-hour and a travel shift from car to subway of 20,0006 trips during rush hour by 2036, thus significantly reducing city congestion.
+Other benefits include the reduced overcrowding of trains and the quality of commuting offered to passengers.

 The project received several sustainability awards including the Environment and Sustainability Initiative of the Year at the New Civil Engineer (NCE) Tunnelling Festival 2019 for its sustainable management of uncontaminated excavation material, transported by barge rather than by road and fully re-used in construction projects in the Sydney area.
-In 2020, the project obtained two important awards confirming major European transport axes, north-south and east-west, therefore playing a particularly crucial role for the transport of goods and people.
-The cost-benefit analysis5 conducted by our client TELT on the Turin-Lyon line estimates that the construction of the new line will lead to an annual elimination of about 1 million heavy road vehicles and therefore an annual reduction in greenhouse gas emissions of around 3 million tCO200 equal to those produced by a city of 300,000 inhabitants.
-Excavation work for the Saint Martin La Porte project began in January 2015.
-At the end of 2021, production had reached about improvements to the community's located at the intersection of two as at 31 December 2021 the activities focused mainly on the organisation of the consortium.

-With a new joint venture, in September 2021 Ghella was awarded Lot.
-N.1 to build the main tunnel of the new Lyon-Turin railway line on the French side.
-The expected duration its high quality and innovation levels: the Major Project of the Year at the International Tunnelling Association (ITA) Awards and the Tunnelling Project of the Year at the NCE Tunnelling Festival 2020.
-Lastly, in May 2022 the project won the prestigious Australian Construction Achievement Award
+In 2020, the project obtained two important awards confirming its high quality and innovation levels: the Major Project of the Year at the International Tunnelling Association (ITA) Awards and the Tunnelling Project of the Year at the NCE Tunnelling Festival 2020.
+Lastly, in May 2022 the project won the prestigious Australian Construction Achievement Award.